I love deserts. They make me feel free. Roll down the car window, queue up some songs by the Eagles and let the magic of

 Where to Stay in California’s Deserts

-If you love camping, this roadtrip is the perfect time to log some quality nights under the stars.
+If you love camping, a California desert roadtrip is the perfect time to log some quality nights under the stars.
 Every destination in this list is home to some excellent desert camping, and I’ve included further details in each section down below.

-In addition to established campgrounds, most of these desert parks and preserves have great options for dispersed camping.
+In addition to established campgrounds, most of these desert destinations have great options for dispersed (read: free and uncrowded) camping.
 You can stick to the more common roads, or drive your (hopefully 4wd) car down some lonely dirt tracks and not see other humans for days.
 You’ll find plenty of great places to set up a tent or enjoy the convenience of camping in your car or campervan.